nattolecats/evox_my_local_manifest/README.md

 m evolution
 ```

-If you got build error or not working properly, try to replace this repo below:
+If you got something went wrong, try replace this repos below:

 ```bash